-Significant audit adjustments related to expenses and grants receivable were made to Humanities Tennessee's financial statements to conform to generally accepted accounting principles.
+Significant audit adjustments related to expenses and grants receivable were made to Humanities Tennessee's financial statements to conform to accounting principles generally accepted in the United States of America.

 Auditor's Recommendation:

 The Organization should consider making all adjusting entries prior to commencement of its year-end audit.